macleanb/chess_public/README.md

 can be wrong.
 But, as beginners to the game of chess, we aren't aiming for perfect.
 Mediocrity is just fine with us -- as long as we have fun, and save some cash!

+# Description
+For aspiring chess players who find personal tutoring cost-prohibitive, CheapChessTutor is an interactive platform that leverages artificial intelligence to provide personalized chess training.
+Unlike traditional online courses or costly one-on-one sessions, our app offers a dynamic learning environment where users can create games, receive instant feedback on optimal moves, and engage in real-time with other players.
+Using the OpenAI API, CheapChessTutor translates complex board positions into easy-to-understand visual cues, making advanced chess strategies accessible to everyone.
+Affordable and user-friendly, CheapChessTutor democratizes chess learning, helping users enhance their skills at their own pace and budget.\
+\
+                       - Judith Sol Dyess\
+                       _Strategic Consultant_

 ## Feature Map
 ![Feature Map](./resources/Moscow.png)